 Salvation is Communal

 When Adam and Eve sinned not only were we alienated from God, we were alienated from one another.
-When Jesus breaks down the wall of hostility between us and God, he also breaks down the wall of hostility between us and one another.
+When Jesus breaks down the wall of hostility between us and God, he also breaks down the wall of hostility between us and one another (Ephesians 2:15-16).
 He does this in the church.
-So, when we are “in Christ” we are also in “his body”, we are part of his family, we form one single temple of the Holy Spirit.
-Being saved means becoming part of a community.
-The task of the community is to be salt and light to the world, to invite those who are outside in to experience the fullness of the love of God.
+When we are “in Christ” we are also in “his body”, we are part of his family, we form one single temple of the Holy Spirit (Ephesians 2:21, 1 Peter 2:5).

 Salvation is Cosmic